vianic/ace_analyzer/README.md

     $aces | ConvertTo-Json > "$($template.Name)_aces.json"
 }
 ```

-## Format Issues Troubleshooting
-- "Could not find valid JSON in file"
-	- Check if file is valid JSON: `jq . file.json`
-	- Check for BOM or encoding issues: `file file.json`
-- "No valid ACE data found"
-	- Verify file contains ACE information
-	- Check field names match expected format
-	- Use `-v` flag if available for verbose output
-- "Detected NDJSON but no templates"
-	- File may not contain certificate template objects
-	- Verify: `grep pKICertificateTemplate objects.ndjson`
-- "BloodHound format but no templates"
-	- File may be for different object type
-	- Ensure using `*_certtemplates.json` not `*_computers.json`

 # General Troubleshooting / Frequently Made Mistakes (FMM)
 - "No valid ACE data found"